-Descriptor Specification

-$\boldsymbol{W}$ The width of the field

-d The number of fractional digits in the field

-e The number of digits in the exponent
+Descriptor Specification w The width of the field. d The number of fractional digits in the field. $d$ is ignored when G is used for logical data. е The number of digits in the exponent. e is ignored when G is used for logical data.

-• Generalized logical editing Gw. d[Ee] follows the rules for Lw editing.
+• Generalized logical editing Gw.d[Ee] follows the rules for Lw editing.

-- The input field for a logical value consists of any number of blanks, followed by an optional period, followed by T or F, for a true or false value respectively, followed by any representable characters. - The $\Tilde{\mathbb{T}}$ or $\Figure$ and any following letters can be in lowercase.
+- The input field for a logical value consists of zero or more blanks, followed by an optional period, followed by T or F, for a true or false value respectively, followed by zero or more characters. - The T or F and any following letters can be in lowercase.
 They are treated the same as the uppercase letters.